Ganegama Aramunapola Rajamaha Viharaya (ගණේගම අරමුණපොළ රජමහා විහාරය)

 Loading...

-Ganegama Aramunapola Rajamaha Viharaya which is also commonly referred to as Ganegama Rankoth Viharaya lies 2.5 kilometers before the Pelmadulla Town in center of a paddy field.
-The history of the temple goes as far as king Devanampiyatissa (250-210 BC) of Anuradhapura Kingdom.
+Ganegama Aramunapola Rajamaha Viharaya which is also commonly referred to as Ganegama Rankoth Viharaya lies 2.5 kilometres before Pelmadulla Town in center of a paddy field.
+The history of the temple goes as far back as King Devanampiyatissa (250-210 BC) of the Anuradhapura Kingdom.

-According to historical chronicle Bodhi Wansa this temple was one of the locations that that the first 32 samplings of the Sri Maha Bodhi was planted by King Devanampiyatissa.
+According to the historical chronicle Bodhi Wansa, this temple was one of the locations where one of the first 32 samplings of the Sri Maha Bodhi was planted by King Devanampiyatissa.
 This Bodhi tree can be seen even today at the temple.

-In the early days this has been called Denawaka Viharaya.
+In the early days, this was called Denawaka Viharaya.
 The Chronicles again speaks of this temple during the reign of King Parakramabahu I (1153-1186) of Polonnaruwa Kingdom.
-Its is said that king Vijayabahu I established an army camp at a basin (ද්රෝණය) between Kiribathgala Kanda and Kuttapitiya hills which is believed to be this location.
-Thus this temple also has been called as Dronawakka Viharaya ( Denavaka Viharaya) at one era.
-This is the name which has been used to identify this temple in the Vihara Asna (Nam Potha) which is believed to be published during the king Parakramabahu IV (1411-1463) of Kotte Kingdom as the reading book for students.
+It is said that King Vijayabahu I established an army camp at a basin (ද්රෝණය) between Kiribathgala Kanda and Kuttapitiya hills which is believed to be this location.
+Thus this temple also has been called Dronawakka Viharaya (Denavaka Viharaya) in one era.
+This is the name which has been used to identify this temple in the Vihara Asna (Nam Potha) which is believed to have been published during King Parakramabahu IV (1411-1463) of Kotte Kingdom as the reading book for students.

-The Buddhist order has been facing major a decline with no proper priest hood during the reign of king Vijayabahu I (1070-1110) and he has invited higher ordinate priests from Burma (now Myanmar) to ordinate local priests and develop the priesthood in Sri Lanka.
-This temple has been frequently used by these priests who arrived from the Arammana area of Burma.
-The Arammana had became Aramunupola with time and now know as the Aramunapola Rajamaha Viharaya.
+The Buddhist order faced major a decline with no proper priesthood during the reign of King Vijayabahu I (1070-1110) and he invited higher ordinate priests from Burma (now Myanmar) to ordinate local priests and reinstate the priesthood in Sri Lanka.
+This temple has been frequently used by priests who arrived from the Arammana area of Burma.
+The Arammana had become Aramunupola with time and is now known as the Aramunapola Rajamaha Viharaya.

 The recovered wooden Buddha statue at Ganegama Aramunapola Rajamaha Viharaya